TROUBLESHOOTING

 2

 Disconnect all equipment.
 Remove all appliances, luminaires, LED drivers, and dimmer switches.
-RCCBs, RCBOs, AFDDs, and surge protection devices (SPDs) can present a low resistance during an insulation resistance test and must also be bridged out or temporarily disconnected (GN3 Reg 2.22).
+RCCBs, RCBOs, AFDDs, and surge protection devices (SPDs) can present a low resistance during an insulation resistance test, so Reg 643.3.3 calls for a two-stage test on circuits containing them: test the wiring at 500 V DC before that equipment is connected, then, once it is connected, test at 250 V DC between the live conductors (linked together) and the protective conductor — that reading must still be at least 1 MΩ (GN3 2.22).
 The 500 V DC test voltage can damage sensitive electronic devices, and any connected equipment provides parallel leakage paths that produce falsely low readings.

 3